alainwolf/roll.urown.net/desktop/secrets/yubikey/yubikey_piv.rst

 	screen of Ubuntu will only allow SmartCard login.

-As soon as the system detects the YubiKey as a SmartCard, the login und lock screen of Ubuntu will only allow SmartCard login.

 To disable this behavior, disable ScmartCard logins in Gnome settings as follows::